 - Commercial use requires a paid Google Cloud subscription

-- Limited support for deploying production applications
+- Limited support for building production applications on top of it

-- Not designed for real-time monitoring workflows
+- Not designed for real-time monitoring

 Pricing: Free for research and education; commercial use billed through Google Cloud.